Pandex-lang/Pandex/STRUCT.md

 * int getCharType(char); // check if is alpha , numeric or token
 ```

-`scanner` headers are used in determinstic finite automaton
+`scanner` headers are used in recognizer (No determinstic finite automaton )

 # Symbol table
 * In `Analyzer directoy`